webmastersmith/notes/Kubernetes/Kubernetes_yaml.md

 - <https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/>
 - <https://kubernetes.io/docs/concepts/storage/volumes/>
 - <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>
-- attach to another source to persist data.
+- replica sets in kubernetes is hard to keep database in sync.
+Attach to another source to persist data.
 Cloud storage, local storage or outside kubernetes cluster.
+  - k8s does not track data for you, that is why mongodb replica sets do not do well in cluster.
-- PV are not namespaced.
+- PersistentVolume (PV) are not namespaced.
 There available to all cluster.
 - survive if cluster crashes.
-- k8s does not track data for you.

 **PersistentVolume**